Pranjalirb/Sales_Intelligence_Platform/README.md

 - Product performance
 - Regional performance

-### 🗄️ SQL Business Analysis
+### 🗄️ Pandas Business Analysis

-SQL is used for business-oriented analysis such as:
+pandas is used for business-oriented analysis such as:

 - Top-selling products
 - Category performance